HeadCrash (band): Other projects

-Between HeadCrash's hiatuses and after their third disbanding, the members all had perused different projects.
+Between HeadCrash's hiatuses and after their third disbanding, the members all pursued different projects.

 Wright, Alphen, and Zwemstra went on to form the rap metal band End of April, releasing two albums in 2003 and 2004 before disbanding.
 Wright then created Go Down Believing Management, with the Ukrainian band Jinjer as their most successful client.
 After End of April's disbandment, Alphen became a professional sailor while also commissioning music to various films and shows.
 Berthold eventually created his own studio in Berlin, Viktoria Studios, and worked as a producer and mixer for artists such as Wizo and Kraftklub.
 Ingenthron continued with his prior band Spermbirds, followed by a solo project called Roger TV.

 Liebetruth ended up in various bands such as Running Wild and Toxic Taste.
 He later became the drum technician for the German metal band Scorpions.
 Franke continued to run the label he formed with the deceased Weber, Bit Bites Brain.
 He also provided production and remixes in the studio for numerous artists.
 Meyszner became a film producer for other bands, working on documentaries and videos for artists such as Lacuna Coil, Motörhead, Cypress Hill, and Saxon.
 Cooper wrote and self-published a biography titled Floodgate (under his Nitrous Oxide alias) shortly after HeadCrash's first disbandment.
 He eventually took a break from the music industry before joining the band Peace Officer in the late 2000s, which was initially formed by Kromarek.
 He then launched his own solo project, ShanEye, in 2020.